Part 3: Writing the Fuzzing Harness

 sym.commit_queries_to_db 0x80889fc [CALL:--x] call sym.imp.PQexec

-You can repeat this for any imported function (ii lists them all, axt shows where each one is called).
-None of the MIME parsing functions call into the external libraries, so we should be able to remove them as dependencies:
+You can repeat this for any imported function to verify (ii lists them all, axt shows where each one is called).
+Or you can just trust me when I say that none of the MIME parsing functions call into the external libraries, so we should be able to remove them as dependencies:

-(from the same python session as the previous LIEF block)
+(from the same python3 session as the previous LIEF block)

 keep = {"libc.so.6", "ld-linux.so.2", "libdl.so.2", "libm.so.6",